Evolutionary invasion analysis: Invasion exponent and selection gradient

 availability of resources.
-For each r, the invasion exponent can be thought of as the fitness landscape experienced by an initially rare mutant.
+For each $r$, the invasion exponent can be thought of as the fitness landscape experienced by an initially rare mutant.
 The landscape changes with each successful invasion, as is the case in evolutionary game theory, but in contrast with the classical view of evolution as an optimisation process towards ever higher fitness.

-We will always assume that the resident is at its demographic attractor, and as a consequence $S_r(r) = 0$ for all r, as otherwise the population would grow indefinitely.
+As mentioned in initial assumptions above it is always assumed that the resident population is at equilibrium, and as a consequence $S_r(r) = 0$ for all $r$, otherwise the population would grow indefinitely.